 07/03/2022 North Korea (International Christian Concern) – On June 27, the Committee for Human Rights in North Korea and former judges of the International Criminal Court (ICC), as well as other prominent leaders, gathered in Washington D.C. to reveal findings from the recently released report entitled, “Report Findings: Inquiry on Crimes Against Humanity in North Korean Detention Centers.”
-Many Christians are among the imprisoned and face cruelty on a daily basis.
+Many Christians are imprisoned and face cruelty daily.

 Based on the evidence of inhumane treatment within pre-trial, holding, and labor training centers, the report calls for an investigation of North Korean leader Kim Jong-un and his regime.

 Eyewitness accounts of former detainees were introduced in the first section.
 One victim told how she was forced to bow before soldiers and bang her head against the concrete floor until a loud, smacking sound could be heard.